aheward/TestFactory/README.md

 Design Pattern
 --------------

 The TestFactory was written assuming the following guiding principles.
-Any code that does not follow them is probably not DRY.
+Any code that does not follow them probably [smells](http://en.wikipedia.org/wiki/Code_smell), and should be refactored.

 1. Page Classes contain methods relating to interactions with page elements only--meaning the getting or setting of values, or the clicking of links or buttons.
 Any more